In this post, we will reveal and explain the Top 25 Disabled Veteran Benefits You Might Not Know About.

 [NEW!]
 Disabled Veteran Student Loan Forgiveness Program

 The new Disabled Veteran Student Loan Forgiveness Program discharges the Federal Student Loan Debt of veterans who are Totally and Permanently Disabled with a 100% P&T VA Rating OR have a 100 percent Total Disability Individual Unemployability (TDIU) status.
-It’s officially called the Total and Permanent Disability (TPD) discharge program, and has been a huge success to date.
+It’s officially called the Total and Permanent Disability (TPD) discharge program and has been a huge success to date.
 And guess what else?
-A little known fact is that if you’re a veteran with a 100 percent scheduler VA disability rating (neither P&T nor TDIU status apply to you), you’re also eligible for Disabled Veteran Student Loan Forgiveness!
+A little-known fact is that if you’re a veteran with a 100 percent scheduler VA disability rating (neither P&T nor TDIU status applies to you), you’re also eligible for Disabled Veteran Student Loan Forgiveness!

 List of VA Disability Benefits By Rating

 - 40% VA Disability Compensation Benefits: 40 Percent VA Disability Benefits

 - 50% VA Disability Benefits: >> 50 VA Disability Benefits Explained <<